 Annually, on or before July 8, all departments submit requests for appropriation to the City's budget committee so that a budget may be prepared.
 The budget is prepared by fund, function and activity, and includes information on the past year, current year estimates and requested appropriations for the next fiscal year.
 During August, the budget is presented to the City Council for review.
 Prior to September 1, the budget is enacted by City Council through passage of an ordinance.
 Expenditures may not legally exceed budgeted appropriations within the organizational unit.
+(An organizational unit is defined as a department of the City).
 Budgeted amounts in the accompanying financial statements include transfers and revisions to the original budget ordinance.
 All amendments to the budget must be approved by the City Council.